Matrixx-Devices/android_vendor_MatrixxOTA/changelogs/salaa.md

+# 26-06-2025
+- Likely to be EOL release for a15
+- Synced with latest v11.6.0 source
+- June 2025 security patch
+- Compiled with  Stormbreaker v4.14.336 kernel
+- Misc.
+Fixes and Improvements

 # 19-May-2025
 - Synced with latest v11.5.0 source
 - Compiled with  Stormbreaker v4.14.336 kernel
 - Dropped 32 bit DRM Stack
-- Switched to 64 bit C2 service`
+- Switched to 64 bit C2 service
 - Misc.
 Fixes and Improvements

 # 03-March-2025